 The Ivy Clifton Brasserie

 What: Part of the nationwide Ivy Collection, this all-day restaurant features the brand's signature colourful art-deco interiors and a menu full of crowd-pleasers which take influence from across the globe.
 The afternoon tea here however, is resolutely British.
-Start with savoury sarnies filled with the likes of grilled chicken or smoked salmon, before moving on to the sweeter likes of a chocolate pot, sticky caramel slice or madeleine served with chocolate sauce.
+Start with savoury sarnies filled with the likes of chicken Milanese and truffle cream, before moving onto the sweeter likes of creme brulee with berry compote, mini chocolate truffles or vanilla and strawberry jam muffins.

 Where: 42-44 Caledonia Place, BS8 4DN